What can you do in Cesenatico?

 The Cesenatico the bathing vacationer

-Admittedly, the parasols and sun loungers on the sandy beach are still there today.
-We are here at the end of May, just before the Pentecost holidays.
-Therefore we have free choice.
-When we arrive in Cesenatico on Friday, the promenade is empty.
-Only now and then do I meet a walker or bather on my walk past the Bagnos, the beach restaurants.
+We are in Cesenatico at the end of May, just before the Whitsun holidays.
+Therefore we have free choice on the beach.
+When we arrive in Cesenatico on Friday, the beach promenade is empty.
+Only now and then do I meet a walker or beach vacationer on my walk past the bagnos, the beach restaurants.
 These separate the sandy beach from the shore road.

 Book your hotel in Cesenatico here *

-Cesenatico offers a variety of hotels for all tastes.
-Here is a list of the best hotels in Cesenatico.
+Cesenatico offers a variety of hotels to suit every taste.
+For example, here you can find a list of the best hotels in Cesenatico.

 • Hotel Lungomare*: Located directly on the sea, this hotel offers a private beach, a wellness center and a restaurant.